paichiwo/tube-getter/README.md

 ---
 Tube Getter is a Python application that allows you to download videos and audio from YouTube.
-It provides a simple user interface built with Tkinter and utilizes the pytube library for downloading the YouTube content.
+It provides a simple user interface built with customtkinter and utilizes the pytubefix library for downloading the YouTube content.
 ---
 ## **Features**